The Correct Semantic Usage Of The Term ‘Viking’

 Viking Age re-enactors.
 Image source: www.pixabay.com

-• The term ‘Viking’ can be derived from the Old Norse counterpart “Vikingr” (meaning “pirate”);
+• The term ‘Viking’ can be derived from the Old Norse counterpart ‘víkingr’ (meaning ‘pirate raider’, according to Wiktionary and ‘pirate’ according to Encyclopædia Britannica online);

-Therefore, the correct semantic usage of the term “Viking” can be explained in a nutshell as follows: All Vikings were Norsemen but not all Norsemen were Vikings.
+Therefore, the correct semantic usage of the term “Viking” can be explained in a nutshell as follows: Almost all Vikings were Norsemen (there were some Vikings of other ethnic backgrounds than from Scandinavia, actually) but not all Norsemen were Vikings.
 In other words, to be Viking was an occupation.
 It meant that a certain person would go a Viking if he or she would have been disposed to raid, plunder, loot and explore lands overseas.

 To be a Viking was not the same thing as being a thief.
 Theft was not tolerated under any circumstances in the Norse society.
 In the end, what separated Vikings from thieves were the raids.
 The raids represented the unique and most valuable chances for one to prove worthy in battle, gain honour and respect, thus exponentially increasing his or her social status, evidently depending on the achievements made on the battlefield.